DionAlexander1/Ethical-Hacking-Lab-Final-Exam/README.md

 ## Conclusion

-Performing my first official penetration test after just six months in the cybersecurity field was undoubtedly the most challenging endeavor I have faced thus far.
-I must admit, it was intimidating, even for someone like me who does not scare easily.
-However, rather than deter me, the experience further intrigued me about this field.
-It made me realize the importance of humbling myself and embracing lifelong learning to succeed in cybersecurity.
-Initially, I encountered some difficulties in locating the black flag, and I sought assistance from my professor.
-On a positive note, capturing the red flag marked the point of qualification for graduation, and I could have stopped the examination at that point.
-However, I couldn't shake the feeling of dissatisfaction for not finding the black flag within the allocated time.
-Therefore, even though I missed the grading criteria to officially obtain the black flag, I decided to go back and complete the test to the best of my abilities.
-I believe that this dedication is how I want to start my new career, giving it my all.
 Post examination, I recognized that there are areas I need to improve, such as the process of cleaning house, which involves eradicating all traces of the penetration test.
 I inadvertently left fragments of evidence, tools, and user accounts, and failed to clean log files properly, potentially creating difficulties for organizations in the future.
 I have come to realize that as a Pentester, due dilligence is crucial in ensuring no remnants are left behind after the completion of a penetration test.
 My professer made sure to let me know the importance of this post examination and i couldnt agree more.
+Performing my first official penetration test after just six months in the cybersecurity field was undoubtedly the most challenging endeavor I have faced thus far.

 Lastly, despite the challenges faced during this project, it has only deepened my passion for cybersecurity.
 I am committed to honing my skills and knowledge, so I can contribute meaningfully to the field and better protect organizations from potential threats.
 I look forward to honing my skills further defensively and into the cloud moving forwarding and then later in my career i plan on developing my offensive skills even further because you cant defend what you dont know!
-So to anyone out there feeling overwhelmed, just dont give up.